xanderhades/railsgoat/notes.md

 Run brakeman locally and save to a file
 `brakeman --color -o /dev/stdout -o brakeman/output.json -o brakeman/report.html`

-I can then analyze the results from stdout, from brakeman/output.json or from a nicer brakeman/report.html file in a web browser
+I can then analyze the results from `stdout`, from `brakeman/output.json` or from a nicer `brakeman/report.html` file in a web browser.

-I then added `.github/actions/workflows/sast.yml` to scan the repository on a pull request and on a merge to master, and upload the results to GitHub, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman
+I then added `.github/actions/workflows/sast.yml` to scan the repository on a pull request and on a merge to master, and uploaded the results to GitHub, as seen here: https://github.com/xanderhades/railsgoat/security/code-scanning?query=pr%3A1+tool%3ABrakeman

-I then merged this PR to see the results on the master branch.
+I then merged the first PR to see the results on the master branch.

 Of course I forgot to force 'squash merging' so the commit history on master is somewhat polluted, but I hope you will forgive me.
 In the real world, I use squash commit and use my PR title as the commit message.